 As the Company feels that the long-term continuity of service on the Board is valuable to the Company, the non-employee director compensation policy also provides for longevity service awards to non-employee directors.
 Upon completion of three years of service as a non-employee director, a director would be granted shares of restricted stock, restricted stock units and/or options to purchase the number of shares of common stock equaling 25% of the shares of restricted stock, restricted stock units and options granted to such director over the previous three years.
-Upon completion of five years of service as a non-employee director, a director would be granted shares of restricted stock, restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock, restricted stock units and options granted to such director over the previous five years less the number of shares of restricted stock, restricted stock units and shares covered by the options awarded to such director after three years of service.
-Thereafter, upon completion of each successive period of five years of service, a non-employee director would be granted shares of restricted stock, restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock, restricted stock units and/or options granted to such director over the previous five years.
+Upon completion of five years of service as a non-employee director, a director would be granted shares of restricted stock, restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock, restricted stock units and/or options granted to such director over the previous five years less the number of shares of restricted stock, restricted stock units and shares covered by the options awarded to such director after three years of service.
+Thereafter, upon completion of each successive period of five years of service, a non-employee director would be granted shares of restricted stock units and/or options to purchase the number of shares of restricted stock, restricted stock units and/or option of shares of service, a non-employee director would be granted shares of restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock units and/or options granted to such director would be granted shares of restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock units and/or options granted to such director over the previous five years.